 Ok — so now you’ve gotten all of your data in one place, what on earth do you do with it?

-We like to categorize this in to 3 key areas:
+We like to categorise this in to 3 key areas:

 A) Use alerts and exception reporting to catch the low-hanging fruit

-First, you need to identify places that you want to catch obvious problems e.g.,
+First, you need to identify places where you want to catch obvious problems e.g.,